 Rhubarb is here, rhubarb is here!
 I’m so darn excited about it, I could do a happy rhubarb dance 💃

 If you follow me over on Instagram, you may have seen me complaining and whining a loooot about how I couldn’t find any rhubarb ANYWHERE in San Diego.
-I had legit anxiety that I wouldn’t be able to find any and post any rhubarb recipes in time before rhubarb was gone again until next year.
+I was having anxiety that I wouldn’t be able to find any before the season was up, and I would miss out on my chance to post any rhubarb recipes in time before rhubarb was gone again until next year.

-I was wistful for my days in Washington when, come early February, all the tables at the farmers market would be piled high with the gorgeous pink stalks.
+I was wistful for the days in Washington when early February came and all the tables at the farmers market were piled high with the gorgeous pink stalks.
 Turns out, rhubarb was a little late for everyone this year, and even though rhubarb isn’t nearly as plentiful here in San Diego as it was in Washington, I finally got my impatient little hands on some!

 I wish I had a video of myself finding rhubarb for the first time this year.
 I was doing a little grocery shopping in Sprouts with my dad, and I legitimately GASPED, loudly, when I saw it sitting on the shelves.
-The gasp was loud enough to draw attention from the nearby produce guy, who asked if everything was alright.
+The gasp caught the attention from the nearby produce guy, who asked if everything was alright.
 Oh yes, sir, everything was now VERY alright.

-Of course when I got home, I then proceeded to have recipe fail after recipe fail with my beloved rhubarb – so tragic.
-This first round of this pie was one of the fails, but it was only a fail because after painstakingly working on the lattice, I whacked it with my oven mitt when I went to take it out of the oven.
+Of course, I arrive home and proceed to have recipe fail after recipe fail with my beloved rhubarb.
+This first round of this pie turned into one of the fails.
+BUT – it was only a fail because after painstakingly working on the lattice, I whacked it with my oven mitt when I went to take it out of the oven.
 Luckily, the pie was still delicious, and round 2 turned out even BETTER.

-It’s not as pliable and easy to work with as crust with gluten, but because you don’t have to worry about overworking the gluten, you can press it back to together with no problems.
-The lattice can be finicky, but it’s easily pressed back into place if pieces break, and it’ll taste delicious no matter how it looks :)
+It’s not as pliable and easy to work with as crust with gluten.
+However, because you don’t have to worry about overworking the gluten, you can press it back to together with no problems.
+The lattice can be finicky, but you can also easily press it back into place if pieces break.
+And don’t worry – it will taste delicious no matter how it looks :)